subhrajitm/politica/docs/favourites-setup.md

 # Favourites Functionality

-This document describes the favourites system implemented in the Politica application.
+This document describes the favourites system implemented in the OurNation application.

 ## Overview